Schrader and Presta Valve — What Are the Main Differences?

 Installing a Tubeless Valve

-Valves work in the same way whether on tubes or in a tubeless bike setup, the only difference is that a tubeless valve is attached directly to the rim rather than a tube.
+Valves work in the same way whether on tubes or in a tubeless bike setup, the only difference is that a tubeless valve is attached directly to the inside of the rim rather than a tube.
 Presta valves are typically the preferred tubeless tire valve, but you can also use a fully threaded Schrader valve.

 - After layering your tubeless tape in place, find the valve hole and puncture the tape with a pen or similar instrument.